rldaulton/MPChat/README.md

+#MPChat

 Welcome to MPChat.
-A simple p2p messenger build with multiplier connectivity framework, and interface by Sauvik Dolui’s Github project, “ChatBubble”.
+A simple p2p messenger build with multipeer, and interface by Sauvik Dolui’s Github project, “ChatBubble”.

+I’ve taken his project and built in Multipeer Connectivity.
+Two devices are needed in order to test this project.
+You may compile it on your machine while also running it on your iPhone - bluetooth must be enabled on both devices for communication to work between them.

+Muleteer is a framework that allows devices to communicate without any wifi, cellular data, or bluetooth pairing.
+Signals ‘bounce’ between clients until they meet their target device.

+note: photo sharing is not currently supported